TabbycatDebate/tabbycat/docs/install/local.rst

 Can others access my local install?
 -----------------------------------

+Local installations can also take advantage of multiple-computer site access, including data entry---it's just takes more work than a Heroku installation to set up.

-Running a local installation doesn't mean you have to miss out on the benefits of multi-computer data entry!
-Your computer is running a web server, and it can serve other computers too.
-You can do this even if you don't have internet access: all you need is a router that you can use to connect a few computers together.
+Since a local installation is just having your computer run a web server, it can serve other computers too.
+You can make this work even if you don't have internet access: all you need is a router that you can use to connect a few computers together.
+Then other computers on your local network can access the Tabbycat site hosted on your computer.
 We did this at Victoria Australs 2012.

 We don't provide detailed instructions for this; we leave it for advanced users to set up themselves.
 As a rough guide:

 - You need to pass in your computer's IP address and port to the `runserver` command, for example, if your computer (the one acting as a server) is 196.168.0.2 and you want to run it on port 8000: ``dj runserver 192.168.0.2:8000``
 - You need to configure your firewall settings to allow incoming connections on the IP address and port you specified in that command.
 - Be aware that local installs use the Django development server, whose **security is not tested**.
 Therefore, it's a good idea to make sure your firewall **only lets in computers on your local network** (or, if you're really paranoid, isolate the network from the internet completely).